-Climate change and environmental matters may generate three primary drivers of credit risk that could adversely affect us:
+Climate change and environmental matters may generate two primary drivers of credit risk that could adversely affect us:

-- Transition risks associated with the move to a low-carbon economy, both at individual and systemic levels, such as through policy, regulatory and technological changes. - Physical risks related to extreme weather impacts and longer-term trends, which could result in losses that could impair asset values (our own as well as those of our customers) and the creditworthiness of our customers. - Liability risks derived from parties who may suffer losses from the effects of climate change and may seek compensation from those they hold responsible such as state entities, regulators, investors and lenders.
+- Transition risks associated with the move to a low-carbon economy, both at individual and systemic levels, such as through policy, regulatory and technological changes. - Physical risks related to extreme weather impacts and longer-term trends, which could result in losses that could impair asset values (our own as well as those of our customers) and the creditworthiness of our customers.

-Although climate change primarily affects credit risk, it could also have an impact on various other risks identified in the Taxonomy, such as market risk, operational and regulatory risk and reputational risk.
+Although climate change primarily affects credit risk, it could also have an impact on various other risks identified in the Taxonomy, such as business profitability risk, market risk, operational risk, legal and regulatory risks, reputational risk and liquidity risks.

-- Market risks: Market changes in the most carbon-intensive sectors could affect energy and commodity prices, corporate bonds, equities and certain derivatives contracts.
-Increased frequency of extreme weather events could affect macroeconomic conditions, undermining fundamental factors such as economic growth, employment and inflation. - Operational and regulatory risks: Severe weather events could directly affect business continuity and operations for us and our customers.
-There is increased regulation around climate change, ESG objectives and sustainability, and several new regulatory initiatives, such as Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (the "EU Taxonomy") and the EU Taxonomy Climate Delegated Act adopted by the EU Commission on April 21, 2021 are currently being developed and are only now taking shape.
-Therefore, the impact of these regulations, including the changes we would need to make to comply with them, are still unknown and could entail incurring greater costs to comply with these new regulations. - Reputational risk: Our response to climate change may be subject to evolving customer opinions and increased scrutiny from other stakeholders (investors, regulators, etc.).
+- Business profitability risks: Transition risk, climate risks and other environmental risks could have a material adverse effect on the business environment in which we operate and our profitability. - Market risks: Market changes in the most carbon-intensive sectors could affect energy and commodity prices, corporate bonds, equities and certain derivatives contracts.
+Increased frequency of extreme weather events could affect macroeconomic conditions, undermining fundamental factors such as economic growth, employment and inflation. - Operational risks: Severe weather events could directly affect business continuity and operations for us and our customers. - Legal and regulatory risks: There is increased regulation around climate change, ESG objectives and sustainability, and several regulatory initiatives, such as Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (the "EU Taxonomy"), Delegated Regulation (EU) 2021/2178, which supplements the EU Taxonomy by specifying the content and presentation of information to be disclosed, and Delegated Regulation (EU) 2021/2139, which establishes the technical screening criteria for economic activities that contribute substantially to climate change mitigation and adaptation.
+Increased regulation around climate change could result in increased compliance costs. - Reputational risks: Our response to climate change may be subject to evolving customer opinions and increased scrutiny from other stakeholders (investors, regulators, etc.). - Liquidity risks: Our liabilities may be affected in the medium-to-long-term if climate risks impact our customers' cashflow generation and lead to them needing to withdraw money from their accounts to address such impacts, resulting in lower deposits.
+Increased adverse weather events may result in losses in the value of the liquid assets we hold, or problems in the reinvestment of debt, and misalignment with our various sustainable transition objectives could lead to potential divestments or capital outflows which could exacerbate our liquidity risks.